d-burke-data/Project_03/README.md

     - ***Marker color:*** based on EF-scale
 - **Heatmap:** based on latitude and longitude begin points from each event

-**Ex) Zoomed in map with Events layer over Counties layer:** clearly shows tornado events crossing county borders and even changing EF-scale ranking:
+**EXAMPLE Zoomed in map with Events layer over Counties layer:** clearly shows tornado events crossing county borders and even changing EF-scale ranking:
 ![image](https://github.com/user-attachments/assets/02200950-a656-460c-8a3d-50a89dc2b6fd)

 ### Plotly Charts